danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 ---

-Leaving Split turned out to be a difficult a more complex affair than either of us anticipated.
+Leaving Split turned out to be a more complex affair than either of us anticipated.
 We were trying to avoid ending up on the motorway, but it felt like every road we looked at would try and lead us into it.
 Eventually we found our way through onto an industrial estate which gave access to the road we needed, but we didn't make it far before Max called that he'd broken a gear cable.
 Pulling over we set about repairing it with one of the spares we were carrying before heading on again.

 {% figure %}
   {% img src: 20160619-DSCF7860, alt: Max with his rear wheel. %}